 If you are looking for housing in the Dudley borough one option is rented accommodation from the Council or other registered providers (housing associations).

 The council has a number of 2+ bedroom properties across the borough, which you can enquire about without being on the housing waiting list.

-Before applying to join the housing register (waiting list) for council housing with Dudley MBC please read the following information; you can then decide if this service is right for you.
+Before applying to join the housing waiting list for council housing with Dudley MBC please read the following information; you can then decide if this service is right for you.

 Who can apply for housing?

 people we individually exclude because of their previous serious anti-social behaviour or breach of tenancy conditions with any landlord